 Another kitchen medicinal remedy uses cinnamon.
 Bring 4 cups of water to a boil, add 8-10 broken sticks of cinnamon, reduce heat to low and simmer for five minutes; remove and steep, covered, for 45 minutes.
 Use as a foot bath.
 Cinnamon effectively combats both yeast and fungal infections.

-Just half a teaspoon of cinnamon a day significantly reduces blood sugar levels in diabetics, a new study has found.
-The effect, which can be produced even by soaking a cinnamon stick your tea, could also benefit millions of non-diabetics who have blood sugar problem but are unaware of it.
+New Scientist reported in November, 2003 a study that found just half a teaspoon of cinnamon a day significantly reduces blood sugar levels in diabetics.
+The effect, which can be produced even by soaking a cinnamon stick tea before drinking, could also benefit millions of non-diabetics who have blood sugar problem but are unaware of it.